 - Cadaver or deceased donor: A deceased person’s liver can be transplanted to an adult patient.
 In cases of acute liver disease, the patient will need a complete liver which can only be sourced from a deceased person.
 Treatment Possible works with the hospital across multiple states in India.
 We can find out currently which state in India has the lowest waiting list of liver patients.
 Accordingly, we can advise on choosing a state and hospital in that state which has the lowest waiting time.

 How to get cadaver or deceased liver donation in India?

-After your complete medical evaluation, if you are a fit candidate for liver transplant then you can become an active liver candidate.
+After your complete medical evaluation, if you are eligible for a liver transplant then you can become an active liver candidate.
 Your name will be placed on a waiting list according to your blood group, body size and medical condition.
 Each waiting list candidate is given a score based on their blood tests.
-The score is known as the MELD (model of end-stage liver disease) score in adults and PELD (pediatric end-stage liver disease) in children.
+The score is known as the MELD (Model Of End-Stage Liver Disease) score in adults and PELD (Pediatric End-Stage Liver Disease) in children.
 Depending on your score, you will be prioritised.
 This score is revised regularly.
 In case your blood test reveals that your liver has further deteriorated then your score will go high.
 Accordingly, the candidate goes up in the list and has a better chance of being chosen as a recipient.

 While you wait for your turn to receive a liver, we make sure that you are regularly examined by surgeons so that your health can be maintained.
 We make sure that you are not charged extra during your waiting time.

-- The liver transplant procedure or operation can last between 6 hours and 12 hours and is done under general anesthesia.
+- The liver transplant procedure or operation can last between 6 hours and 12 hours and is done under general anaesthesia.